Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

   of annotation packages and individual resources.
 Much of the data are pre-parsed into `R` / `Bioconductor` objects.

-@Jim: I know this next chunk is long but it such excellent background I feel we must include it (or parts of it).

 The NCBI databases are a hierarchy of sorts, where people submit sequences they think were expressed in a particular species.
 These sequences come from lots of different groups, and start out as sort of provisional transcripts at NCBI